MultiSafepay/docs/content/getting-started/surcharges.md

 Surcharges are banned for both individual and business customers on:

-- Most credit card transactions when the bank/card <<glossary:issuer>> and the merchant's PSP are both located within the EEA
+- Most credit card transactions when the bank/card <<glossary:issuer>> and the merchant's <<glossary:PSP>> are both located within the EEA
 - Debit card transactions
 - Standard bank transfers
 - Direct debits